minoa-lang/reference/src/package-structure.md

 > _Note_: Static and dynamic libraries use the same main module, but are compiled differently

 Artifact themselves are made up from modules.

+An artifact may have a name starting with a digit.

 ### Binaries [↵](#artifacts-)